© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old St Helen's Church, Ore is a scheduled monument protected by Historic England under reference 1011845.
 View the official record →

-Old St Helen's Church, Ore is a medieval parish church located in Ore, East Sussex, England.
+Old St Helen's Church, Ore, is a medieval parish church situated in East Sussex, notable as one of the area's surviving examples of Norman ecclesiastical architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011845.

 Old St Helen's Church, Ore is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011845.